Ruby Gloom: Region 1

 Following this, a third DVD entitled Ruby Gloom: Pet Poepulation was scheduled for release on September 9, 2009, but became unavailable.

 U.S. – In 2013, kaBoom!
 Entertainment and Phase 4 Films released six Ruby Gloom DVDs in the U.S. Each disc contains four episodes, arranged as a continuous show, with the repeated opening songs and individual mini-episodes edited out.
-All of the mini-episodes are included separately as a bonus feature, instead of being incorporated in their main episode as originally broadcast.
+All the mini-episodes are included separately as a bonus feature, instead of being incorporated in their main episode as originally broadcast.